-The South Dakota Department of Transportation (SDDOT) has received a copy of your September 30, 2017 audit report which included audit findings pertinent to funds administered through SDDOT's Transit Program.
+The South Dakota Department of Transportation (SDDOT) has received a copy of your September 30, 2018 audit report which included audit findings pertinent to funds administered through SDDOT's Transit Program.
 OMB Uniform Guidance 2 CFR §200.521 requires that a management decision is issued within six months of acceptance of the of the audit report by the Federal Audit Clearinghouse.
+The findings are the exact findings from the prior year and are either resolved or currently being addressed.

-Finding: 2017-001 Internal Control over Financial Reporting
+Finding: 2018-001 Internal Control over Financial Reporting; Drafting the Financial Statements and Related Notes